Research programme

 Professor Thomas Widjaja has held the Chair of Business Information Systems since 2016.
 Previously, he gained his doctoral and postdoctoral degrees at TU Darmstadt.

 Platform ecosystems create a competitive gravitational field that has enormous dynamism and innovative power but also exerts high pressure to transform and adapt.
 Established "pipeline" companies interact with powerful platforms, young companies (often set up as platforms themselves) and communities of individually acting players, including hobbyists.
 In this space of digital value creation, traditional boundaries and categories of organisations are blurring; established management paradigms are being challenged; and traditional key competencies are becoming less important.
 As a result, many established organisations – from hotels to development aid organisations – need to fundamentally reinvent themselves and implement profound structural reconfigurations in order to operate successfully in the platform economy.
 Moreover, novel, fluid forms of knowledge-intensive collaboration and innovation as well as platform-specific forms of (digital) entrepreneurship are emerging in platform ecosystems and their periphery.
 These are characterised by a tension between entrepreneurial freedom and dependence on powerful platforms, which affects the emergent social and organisational systems and thus also the efficiency and success of innovations in the platform ecosystem.
 Research Area B examines these phenomena from two complementary and interdependent perspectives.
-B.1 analyses the specific challenges for established organisations in adapting to digital platform-based forms of value creation.
-On the one hand, the special role of top leaders for this adaptation process is considered.
-Another focus is on the specific challenges for non-typical organisations such as aid organisations and meta-organisations.
-B.2 directs attention to the characteristic of platforms as places of innovation and entrepreneurship and includes the diversity of actors.
-On the one hand, novel processes and structures of knowledge-intensive collaboration within the often fluid and informal organisational forms emerging on platform are examined.
-On the other hand, the idiosyncratic challenges of young companies in platform ecosystems are illuminated.

 Principal Investigators